GameChangerCloud/schematic-nest-server-gamechanger/README.md

 Then use the following to generate projet

-To run generator, add your graphql schema in the graphql-schemas folder and run the following inside the repo with the graphql schema:
+To run generator, add your the current repository and run the following the graphql schema:

 ```bash
 schematics schematic-nest-server-gamechanger/:generate --dry-run=false